MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/upstream-sources.md

 ### When in doubt, `@local` is your default view

-If you don't use [views](views.md), the `@local` view should be your default view (and is the default view on all newly created feeds). @local contains all packages uploaded/pushed/published to the feed from a package client (for example, nuget.exe) *and* all packages saved from any upstream source. @local, like [all views](views.md), does **not** include packages that are available in the feed's upstream sources but have never been saved into the feed.
+If you don't use [views](views.md), the `@local` view should be your default view (and is the default view on all newly created feeds). @local contains all packages uploaded/pushed/published to the feed from a public package repository (e.g. nuget.exe) **and** all packages saved from any upstream source. @local, like [all views](views.md), does **not** include packages that are available in the feed's upstream sources but have never been saved into the feed.

-If you do use views to communicate a release quality, you can set the default view to whichever view contains the packages you want to make available to your consumers.
+If you do use views to release package versions, you can set the default view to whichever view contains the packages you want to make available to your consumers.

 ### Provide a complete graph